citp/privacy-policy-historical/f/fi/fit/fitlads.net.md

-> *The following text is extracted and transformed from the fitlads.net privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626100357id_/http%3A//www.fitlads.net/homepage/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fitlads.net privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120131809id_/http%3A//help.fitlads.net/article/37-privacy-policy) for the most accurate reproduction.*

-# Fitlads :: Privacy Policy
+# Privacy Policy - Fitlads Help

 The following is our Privacy policy.
 Please note it is liable to change without prior notice.